-- \ There were no data available, as they were recorded together with the cases known as atypical and low-volume. - \\This data is not comparable to other years since 2019 service suspensions of individual accounts are now being counted in this indicator (previously reported as content blocking).
+- There were no data available, as they were recorded together with the cases known as atypical and low-volume. - This data is not comparable to other years since 2019 service suspensions of individual accounts are now being counted in this indicator (previously reported as content blocking).

-Accesses Requests 16,030 N/A affected rejected
+Accesses affected 16,030

-Chile
+Requests rejected N/A

-www.telefonicachile.cl
+Chile www.telefonicachile.cl